xentu/xentu-engine/README.md

 ## Contribution And Community

-To get in touch, please use the Gitter board https://gitter.im/xentu-devs/community
+To get in touch, please join us on discord at https://discord.com/invite/enC7FGvV

+We also have a Gitter board https://gitter.im/xentu-devs/community

 <br />